hackedperson/repository/README.md

 #Welcome My Github Repository.
-This repository contain some basic useful scripts and cookbooks.
+This repository contain some basic useful example scripts and cookbooks.

 Repository's Files and Folders description